tristanbatchler/tbat.me/_posts/2024-11-16-godot-golang-mmo-part-9.md

 }
 ```

-Now, that should be enough to get us started and test that the client can request and receive the hiscore leaderboard from the server.
+That should be enough to get us started and test that the client can request and receive the hiscore leaderboard from the server.
 Let's move on to the client side.

 ## Adding a new client state